MaterializeInc/materialize/doc/user/content/get-started.md

 ## Explore a streaming source

 Materialize allows you to work with streaming data from multiple external sources using nothing but standard SQL.
-You write arbitrarily complex queries, Materialize takes care of maintaining the results automatically up to date with very low latency.
+You write arbitrarily complex queries; Materialize takes care of maintaining the results automatically up to date with very low latency.

 We'll start with some sample real-time data from a [PubNub stream](https://www.pubnub.com/developers/realtime-data-streams/) receiving the latest market orders for a given marketplace.

 1. Let's create a [PubNub source](/sql/create-source/json-pubnub/#pubnub-source-details) that connects to the market orders channel with a subscribe key:

     ```sql
     CREATE SOURCE market_orders_raw
     FROM PUBNUB
     SUBSCRIBE KEY 'sub-c-4377ab04-f100-11e3-bffd-02ee2ddab7fe'
     CHANNEL 'pubnub-market-orders';